Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

-The preceding theorem solves our problem of consistently estimating the roughness exponent for a rough volatility model with $\sigma_t^2=g(W^H_t)$.
-However, empirical volatility is mean-reverting, and that effect is not captured by this model.
-Therefore, it is desirable to replace the fractional Brownian motion $W^H$ with a mean-reverting process such as the fractional Ornstein--Uhlenbeck process.
-This process was first introduced in \cite{CheriditoFOU} as the solution of the integral equation
+\Cref{thm main rv} applies in particular to the case in which $X$ is a fractional Ornstein--Uhlenbeck process.
+This process was first introduced in \cite{CheriditoFOU} as the pathwise solution of the integral equation

-where $x_0,\rho,m\in\mathbb{R}$ are given parameters.
-The integral equation \eqref{OU process eq 2} can be uniquely solved in a pathwise manner.
-The fractional Ornstein--Uhlenbeck process was suggested by Gatheral et al.~\cite{GatheralRosenbaum} as a suitable model for log volatility, i.e., $\sigma_t=e^{X^H_t}$.
-In our context, this model choice implies that we are making discrete observations of the process
+where $x_0,\rho,\mu\in\mathbb{R}$ are given parameters, and it was suggested by Gatheral et al.~\cite{GatheralRosenbaum} as a suitable model for log volatility, i.e., $\sigma_t=e^{X^H_t}$.
+To see that \Cref{thm main rv} applies in this case, we let $\xi_t:= \rho(\mu-X_t^H)$.
+Since $\bP$-almost all sample paths of $W^H$ are H\"older continuous for any exponent $\alpha<H$, the same is true for $X^H$ and in turn for $\xi$.
+Moreover, $H>2H-1$ and so conditions (a') and (b') from \Cref{cor main rv} are satisfied.

-The fractional Ornstein--Uhlenbeck process can simply be regarded as a fractional Brownian motion with starting point $x_0$ and adapted and absolutely continuous drift $\rho(\mu-X^H_s)$, and so it falls into the class of stochastic processes considered in the following theorem, which we are quoting from \cite{HanSchiedGirsanov} for the convenience of the reader.